btcorgtfo/ElliottWaveAnalyzer/readme.md

 There is `MonoWaveUp` and the `MonoWaveDown`, denoting the direction of the wave.

 ### Parameters
-The essential idea is, that with the parameter 'skip=', smaller corrections can be skipped.
+The essential idea is, that with the parameter `skip=`, smaller corrections can be skipped.
 In case of an upwards trend, e.g. `skip=2` will skip the next 2 maxima.

 ![](doc/img/monowave_skip.png)

 ## WavePattern
 A `WavePattern` is the chaining of e.g. in case for an Impulse 5 `MonoWaves` (alternating between up and down direction).
+It is initialized with a list of `MonoWave`.

+## WaveCycle
+A `WaveCycle` is the combination of an impulsive (12345) and a corrective (ABC) movement.

 ## WaveAnalyzer
+Is used to find impulsive and corrective movements.

 ## WaveOptions
 `WaveOptions` are a set of integers denoting how many of the (local) highs or lows should be